What Who Is the New Immigration Minister Canada Deputy's Background Tells Us About IRCC's Direction

 If you are applying to come to Canada or are already in the system, here is what to keep in mind:

 For Express Entry candidates: The system continues to prioritize skilled workers in healthcare, trades, and STEM fields.
 CRS scores matter, but so does your occupation.
-Make sure your NOC code and work experience documentation are accurate and verifiable.
+Use our CRS calculator to check your current score and make sure your NOC code and work experience documentation are accurate and verifiable.

 For work permit applicants: Employer compliance is likely to face more scrutiny.
 If your employer is sponsoring you through the TFWP or an LMIA, make sure the job offer is genuine and the employer can demonstrate a real labor market need.